ihanif/web/README.md

+# What is Pashto DAO?

+Pashto DAO is a Decentralized Autonomous Organization (DAO).
+We aim to build an autonomous, transparent, and inclusive community for the adoption of the Pashto language.
+Each community member will have a say in the governorship without centralized leadership.

 # Motivation

 Around 60 million people over the world speak the Pashto language.
 However, with such prominent speakers, it still needs to be considered a low-resource language because of the low availability of digital content online.